axonivy/maven-windows-launcher-modifier-plugin/README.md

-# Maven Plugins
+# Windows Launcher Modifier Plugin

-Helper maven plugins to build the Axon Ivy Platform
+This plugin is used to modify the Axon Ivy Engine Launcher for Windows.